Pompeii: After dark

-Spotlight conversations is a new series of events exploring thought-provoking ideas inspired by the Museum’s exhibitions and collections, featuring experts, knowledge holders, creatives and thought leaders.
+Spotlight conversations is a regular series of events exploring thought-provoking ideas inspired by the Museum’s exhibitions and collections, featuring experts, knowledge holders, creatives and thought leaders.

 Spirit of the Thylacine talk and film screening